-St. Louis spareribs are bigger and meatier than their baby back cousins.
+There is nothing quite like the sweet smell of perfectly smoked St. Louis Spare Ribs on the barbecue.
+If you are a rib enthusiast, you know that St. Louis style ribs are bigger and meatier than their baby back cousins.
 They are easy to make using the 3-2-1 method and are a real crowd pleaser.
-Consider making these at your next BBQ.

-For many years, baby back ribs were my go to if someone asked me to make ribs.
-Well, I now have a new favorite, St. Louis spareribs.
-They are bigger than baby back ribs and seem to have a lot more meat on them.
+For many years, baby back ribs were my go-to if someone asked me to make ribs.
+Well, I now have a new favorite, St. Louis spare ribs.
+They are bigger than baby back ribs and have a lot more meat on them.
 Some people say they are not as tender as baby back ribs, but I beg to differ.
-If you cook them low and slow using the 3-2-1 method, you will be rewarded with some absolutely tender and delicious finger licking ribs.
-Give these a try.
+Just use the easy recipe below to season them with a wonderful dry rub and cook them low and slow using the 3-2-1 method, and you will be rewarded with some absolutely tender and delicious finger-licking ribs.

 Trim the Ribs

-Finally, most racks of St. Louis spareribs has a small bone at the narrow end that should also be trimmed off.
+Finally, most racks of St. Louis spare ribs have a small bone at the narrow end that should also be trimmed off.
 The meat surrounding that bone is very thin and will dry up in the smoker.
 Cut off the last bone and discard.

 The 3-2-1 Method